-TASK LEADER: Rai Kookana
+TASK LEADER: Rai Kookana OVERALL TIMEFRAME: 1 August 2017 to 30 June 2018

 BACKGROUND: Given the difficulties of sampling soils for spills and other contamination a laboratory scenario study will also be conducted.
 This will involve exposing soil samples representative of soil types found across the Surat Basin to HF fluids and flowback waters.
 The degradation and stability of the added contaminants will then be measured with time.
 Biological indices such as respiration will also be measured.
 This study will provide key information on the consequences of chemical spills on soil health.